 According to the story, European crops were plagued by pests during this period.
 Due to this unforeseen incident, the farmers began praying to the blessed lady, Virgin Mary, to save their crops.

-Not long after, they began seeing beneficial ladybugs and noticed that their crops were saved.
+Soon after, they began seeing beneficial ladybugs and noticed their crops were saved.
 The ladybugs were eating all the aphids and other damaging insect species.
 Rooted in gratitude, the farmers started referring to these beetles or insect-eating birds as “our lady’s birds” or “our lady’s beetles.”
 In Germany, people refer to them as Marienkafer, meaning Mary beetles.

 One of the shocking facts about ladybugs is that they sometimes eat their kind.
 In cases of a shortage of food supply, ladybugs will feed on soft-bodied siblings they come across.